gardener/gardener/docs/development/local_setup.md

 shoot "local" created
 ```

-Wait until the 2 secrets `osc-result-cloud-config-local-*` appear in the Shoot cluster namespace and then copy `cloud_config` from the secret `osc-result-cloud-config-local-xxxxx-downloader` to the local file `dev/user-data`:
+Wait until the 2 secrets `osc-result-cloud-config-local-*` appear in the Shoot cluster namespace and then copy `cloud_config` from the secret `osc-result-cloud-config-local-xxxxx-downloader` to the local file `dev/user-data`.
+This file is used to pass the downloader configuration to the Vagrant machine, which triggers the mechanism that configures the machine properly and causes it to join the Shoot cluster as a node.

 ```bash
 $ kubectl get secrets -n shoot--dev--local | grep osc-result-cloud-config-local